xubingyue/avocadodb/js/GUIDELINES.md

 Bootstrapping
 =============

-When booting the arangod or arangosh process defines some global variables in C++.
+When booting the avocadod or avocadosh process defines some global variables in C++.
 These variables are named all in uppercase and are defined in the global namespace.